 - Diples (fried thin sheets of dough with syrup), Melomakarona (Syrup-drenched honey & lemon or orange zest cookies), Kourabiedes (cookies with almonds coated with icing sugar)

-We see that these are foods which Greeks are introduced to since childhood, and are part of the Greek gastronomic tradition.
+As you can see, these are foods which Greeks are introduced to since childhood, and are part of the Greek gastronomic tradition.
 Therefore, they have a strong sentimental impact when consumed by Greeks.

 Comfort food beyond traditions: The impact on the individual

 Each person has a different personality and preferences.
-Therefore, a food may have a sentimental value to an individual, and constitute a comfort food for that person.
-The same food may not be a mainstream comfort food for the general public, but still it is a comfort food to that person.
+Therefore, a food may have a sentimental value to an individual, and constitute a comfort food just for that person.
+The same food may not be a mainstream comfort food for the general public, but it still it is a comfort food to that person.

 - Various fried vegetables (like these zucchini fritters) or meats (like fried pork "tigania")